 Transport Canada and the European Aviation Safety Agency (EASA), broadening an FAA directive that focused on the Boeing 787, have ordered all operators with certain Honeywell-made Emergency Locator Transmitters (ELTs) to check the units and related wiring for fire risks.
 Under the Aug.
 15 airworthiness directive (AD), issued by Transport Canada and effective Aug.
 26., operators of some 22 types of aircraft have 150 days to inspect the ELTs and surrounding areas.
 Canada’s regulations ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Canada, Europe Broaden ELT Checks Beyond 787".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Canada, Europe Broaden ELT Checks Beyond 787".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.